LearnWithMaddy/Machine-Leaning-Project/README.md

-# Machine-Leaning-Projects
-With help of this project you can understand the How do data analysis and how to choose correct model for your prediction
+# Machine-Leaning-Projectso data analysis and how to choose correct model for your prediction